 - Your research proposal

-- Beginning and ending dates of your visit for an up to a one-year appointment
+- Beginning and ending dates of your visit (up to one year)

 - $1,200 per month for spouse